Double Garnishment After Judgment Satisfaction: A Case Study

 Timeline

-Year 0: The creditor served no papers, yet still secured a default judgment.
+Year 0: The creditor filed an affidavit claiming service, but our client never actually received notice — a common problem with default judgments.
 They immediately began wage-garnishing our client until the entire balance was paid.

 Year 3: Three years later, a different law firm—acting for the same creditor—sent a fresh garnishment notice for almost the identical amount.